GoLand 2025.1 Help

 How do I start with VCS integration?

-• Version control: read about how to work with VCS in GoLand.
-Support of Git and Mercurial is bundled.
-To enable support for other VCS, install the corresponding VCS plugin.
+• Version control: learn how to work with version control systems in GoLand.
+Support for Git and Mercurial is bundled.
+To enable support for other VCS systems, install the corresponding plugin.
 For more information about plugin management, refer to Plugins.

 Working with the code editor

-To install the VS Code Keymap plugin, use one of the following approaches:
+To install the plugin, use one of the following methods:

-How do I see the documentation on a mouseover?
+How do I see the documentation on mouseover?

-Hover over the code element to see documentation on it.
+Hover over a code element to view its documentation.

 How does code completion in GoLand work?

-• Code completion: read about other types of code completion and how you can use them.
+• Code completion: learn more about other types of code completion and how to use them.

 How can I use multiple carets/cursors?

-To add or remove multiple carets, press and hold Shift+Alt and click at the next location of the caret.
+To add or remove multiple carets, press and hold Shift+Alt and click where you want to place the next caret.

 How can I select and rename multiple elements at once?

-Use the Rename refactoring to change names of symbols, files, and all the references to them throughout code.
+Use the Rename refactoring to change the names of symbols, files, and all their references throughout your code.

 What are the automated code refactoring tools available?

-The full list of refactorings for the current context is available under the Refactor menu item.
+You can view the full list of available refactorings for the current context under the Refactor menu.

-• Change signature changes the method or function name; adds, removes, and reorders parameters; assigns default values to new non-variadic parameters.
+• Change signature: changes a method or function name, adds, removes, or reorders parameters, and assigns default values to new non-variadic parameters.

-• Extract refactorings extracts code fragments that can be grouped.
-You can extract a constant, a variable, a method, and an interface.
+• Extract refactorings: extracts code fragments that can be grouped.
+You can extract a constant, variable, method, or interface.

-• Inline refactoring moves an extracted code fragment to the calling code.
-An opposite to the Extract refactoring.
+• Inline refactoring: moves an extracted code fragment back to its calling location.
+This is the opposite of the Extract refactoring.

-• Copy refactoring copies a file, a directory, or a package to a different directory or a package.
+• Copy refactoring: copies a file, directory, or package to a different location.

-• Move refactoring moves source code sections to another package or a file.
-For example, you can use the Move refactoring to move methods to another package.
+• Move refactoring: relocates source code elements to another package or file.
+For example, you can move methods to a different package.

 Are there any special code analysis features in GoLand?

 GoLand supports gotest, gocheck, and gobench.
-By using these packages, you can ensure that the behavior of your code is correct and expected.
+These packages help ensure that your code behaves correctly and as expected.

-You can use profiling to get a performance analysis of your tests and benchmarks.
-During profiling, you see the CPU and memory usage, the frequency and duration of function and method calls.
-For more information about profiling, refer to Profiling for tests.
+You can also use profiling to analyze the performance of your tests and benchmarks.
+Profiling provides insights into CPU and memory usage, and shows the frequency and duration of function and method calls.
+For more information, refer to Profiling for tests.

 How to disable code folding for one-line returns/panics and formatted strings?